ryandawsonuk/BankKataOutsideInTDD/README.md

 Presumably we are going to want transactions to be managed via a repository.
 So to test a deposit we are going to need to check that something happens through a TransactionRepository.
 It's going to need some sort of deposit method.

 We mock the TransactionRepository within the Account's unit test as it isn't part of the Account.
 The TransactionRepository will need to be injected into Account if depositing through Acccount is to invoke it.

+For the PrintStatementFeature Acceptance Test we use an unmocked instance of TransactionRepository, since the Acceptance Test is testing everything internal to the system.